Facebook Instagram Twitter LinkedIn

 Cargo Aircraft Only Label Cargo Sticker Forbidden In Passenger

-Lithium batteries are generally split into two broad categories: metal and ion.
+Lithium batteries are classified into two main types: lithium-metal and lithium-ion.

 Aerospace battery label